supertylerc/observability-local/README.md

 * cert-manager for OTEL's dependencies
     * NB: Currently not tuned or tested for more general certificate usage
 * harbor for pushing images
+* gitea for a local git repo for hacking on gitops things

 ## Poking About